Jewelry Blog

 1. Checklist for Buying a Kashmir Sapphire

-Here is what you should request before making the purchase.
-We’ve listed this in order of importance:
+Here is what Benjamin Khordipour recommends that you should request before making a purchase of Kashmir Sapphire.
+We’ve listed this checklist in order of importance:

-2. Confirm the origin of the sapphire as being from Kashmir (ideally two certificates, with one being from an AGL certificate)
+2. Confirm the origin of the sapphire as being from Kashmir (ideally two certificates, with one being a AGL certificate)

 3. Ascertain that the color is cornflower blue or royal blue (consult with an expert)

-4. Ensure that the certificates confirm that the sapphire has not been heat-treated (or manipulated in any way)
+4. Ensure that the sapphire has not been heat-treated or manipulated in any way (ideally with two separate certificates)

 2. Proving Origin for Kashmir Sapphires

-Proving origin is one of the most important parts of buying and selling a Kashmir Sapphire.
+Proving origin is one of the most important parts of buying a Kashmir Sapphire.
 Genuine Kashmir sapphires come from the mines of Kashmir at the Zanskar mountain range of the Himalayas.
 Almost all of the premium value of the Kashmiri Gemstone will be wrapped up in its proof of origin.
-In order to hold your investment, you will want to prove that the sapphire came from the Kashmir Mines.
+To secure your investment, you will want to prove that the sapphire actually originated from the Kashmir Mines.

 The good news is that there are laboratories that can determine the origin of stones.
 They will examine the sapphire carefully, and they will provide a document guaranteeing its status.